Chargebackhit API Reference

 object

-All information about the alert.
+All information about it.

 object